d12frosted/elpa-mirror/melpa/deno-ts-mode-readme.txt

 and TypeScript parsers for full deno syntax support (see README for full details).

-This package helps solve some of the problems that arise from deno and TypeScript sharing the same file extension.
-With `deno-ts-setup-auto-mode-alist', `deno-ts-mode' will check for the presence of a Deno config file when a major mode is selected for a ".ts" or ".tsx" file.
-When the config file is located, `deno-ts-mode' is selected.
-Otherwise, `typescript-ts-mode' and `tsx-ts-mode' are selected as fallbacks.
-This function is optional, so you can determine your auto-mode bindings however you wish.
+This package helps solve some of the problems that arise from Deno and TypeScript sharing the same file extension.
+If a Deno configuration file is found at project root, `deno-ts-mode' takes precedence over `typescript-ts-mode'.
+Both ".ts" and ".tsx" file extensions are supported.

 Example configuration:

 (use-package deno-ts-mode
-  :config
-  (deno-ts-setup-auto-mode-alist))
+  :ensure t)

 (use-package eglot
   :ensure t